bit-broker/website/content/en/docs/concepts/policy.md

 Data sharing policies are the main back-bone of the BitBroker system.
 They are defined by [coordinators](/docs/concepts/users/#coordinators), who use them to specify the exact context in which they permit data to be accessed by [consumers](/docs/concepts/users/#consumers).

-Policy definitions can only by submitted by coordinators via the corresponding end-points in the [Coordinator API](/docs/coordinator/policy/).
+Policy definitions can only be submitted by coordinators via the corresponding end-points in the [Coordinator API](/docs/coordinator/policy/).
 Once a policy is deployed, [accesses](/docs/concepts/access/) can be [created](/docs/coordinator/access/#creating-a-new-access) which allow consumers to interact with the data specified in the ways allowed.

 A policy definition is made up of three sections.
 We will outline each in detail.

 ### Data Segment

 The _data segment_ section of a policy definition, defines the maximum subset of data which will be visible when users access the [Consumer API](/docs/consumer/) via a policy key.
-When consumer key a policy key, they are locked inside this data segment.
+The combination of a consumer key a policy key, is locked within a data segment.
 There is no action they can perform with the Consumer API to break out in the wider [catalog](/docs/concepts/catalog/) of data.

 A data segment definition is made up of the following attributes: